Evan Lysacek: Personal life

-Evan Lysacek was born in Chicago, Illinois, and raised in nearby Naperville.
+Lysacek was born in Chicago, Illinois, and raised in nearby Naperville.
 His mother, Tanya (née Santoro), is a substitute teacher in Naperville, and his father, Don, is a building contractor.
-He has an older sister, Laura, and a younger sister, Christina, who played on a nationally ranked volleyball team.
-His cousin Cole Chason is a former punter for the Clemson Tigers.
-Lysacek attended Tate Woods Elementary School in Lisle, Illinois, then he attended Spring Brook Elementary and Gregory Middle School.
-He graduated from Neuqua Valley High School in 2003.
+He has an older sister, Laura, and a younger sister, Christina.
+Lysacek graduated from Neuqua Valley High School in 2003.
 During high school, Lysacek was a member of the honor roll, where he earned a number of academic achievement awards, including the Presidential Award for Academic Excellence in 1999.
+After graduation, he moved to Los Angeles, California to train at the Toyota Sports Performance Center in El Segundo, California.
+Lysacek studied acting at the Professional Arts School in Beverly Hills, and appeared in the independent short film Skate Great!, playing a Russian Olympic gold medalist.

-Lysacek is of half Czech descent; his paternal great-grandfather František Lysáček emigrated from Czechoslovakia's Moravia region to Chicago in 1925.
+Lysacek is of half-Czech descent; his paternal great-grandfather František Lysáček emigrated from Czechoslovakia's Moravia region to Chicago in 1925.
 On his maternal side, he is of one-quarter Italian descent.
 He is a Greek Orthodox Christian, having stated that one of his most prized possessions is his Orthodox cross.
-He wears Graf figure skating boots.

-Lysacek moved to Los Angeles, California in 2003, following his graduation from high school.
-He owns homes in Chicago, Las Vegas, and El Segundo, California.

-Lysacek studied acting, having taken method acting classes at the Professional Arts School in Beverly Hills.
-He appeared in the independent short film Skate Great!, playing a Russian Olympic gold medalist.
-He uses power yoga as conditioning training.

-In September 2014, Lysacek moved to New York City to pursue a career in commercial real estate.
-In 2015, he started working for Vera Wang, his former costume designer.
 He became engaged to real estate developer Duangpatra "Dang" Bodiratnangkura in April 2019.
 They married in December 2019 in Bangkok, Thailand.

 Career

 Lysacek began skating at the age of eight.
 His grandmother had always wanted to be in the Ice Capades, so she bought him skates for Christmas.
-He originally wanted to play hockey, so his mother enrolled him and his sister Laura in figure-skating lessons to learn how to skate.
-Lysacek was soon competing as a figure skater.
+He originally wanted to play ice hockey, so his mother enrolled him and his sister Laura in figure skating lessons to learn how to skate.

 Early career

-In 1996, Lysacek won the U.S. national title at the Juvenile level – the lowest qualifying level in the U.S. Figure Skating competition structure.
-In 1997, he moved up to Intermediate and won the pewter medal (fourth place) at the Junior Olympics, after winning both his regional and his sectional qualifying competitions.
-After failing to qualify for Nationals on the novice level in 1998, Lysacek won the U.S. Novice title at the 1999 U.S. Championships at the age of thirteen.
+In 1996, Lysacek won the U.S. national title at the juvenile level – the lowest qualifying level in the U.S. Figure Skating competition structure.
+In 1997, he moved up to intermediate and won the pewter medal (fourth place) at the Junior Olympics, after winning both his regional and his sectional qualifying competitions.
+After failing to qualify for Nationals at the novice level in 1998, Lysacek won the U.S. Novice title at the 1999 U.S. Championships at the age of thirteen.